PTC-Education/Onshape-3D-Printer/README.md

 From terminal run
 ```
 sudo apt-get update
-sudo apt-get install slic3r-prusa3d
+sudo apt-get install slic3r-prusa
 ```

-From your computer, copy a configuration file to the Pi with the following line (config file can be generated from the Prusa Slicer desktop app to make sure you have your settings correct for your printer)
+From your computer, **open a new terminal window** and copy a configuration file to the Pi with the following line (config file can be generated from the Prusa Slicer desktop app to make sure you have your settings correct for your printer)
 ```
-scp colabConfigBundle.ini pi@octopi.local:~/Documents
+scp Ender3config.ini pi@octopi.local:~/Onshape-3D-Printer
 ```

 Then run the following command to slice your file (change your config.ini file and OnshapePart.stl if different)
 ```
-/usr/bin/slic3r-prusa3d --load configtest4.ini OnshapePart.stl
+/usr/bin/slic3r-prusa3d --load Ender3config.ini OnshapePart.stl
 ```